donnemartin/dev-setup/README.md

 ### Configuration

-We'll visit the [section to run the script .osx](#sensible-osx-defaults) later in the installation process to configure Chrome.
-Just install Chrome for now and continue reading :)
+The section [Step 3: Run the .osx Script](https://github.com/donnemartin/dev-setup#step-3-run-the-osx-script) contains Chrome configurations.

 ## Homebrew

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is [Homebrew](http://brew.sh/).

+### Configuration

+The section [Step 4: Run the brew.sh Script](https://github.com/donnemartin/dev-setup#step-4-run-the-brewsh-script) installs Homebrew and a number of useful Homebrew formulae.

 ### Usage

-We'll visit the [section to run the script brew.sh](#install-homebrew-formulae-with-python2-and-python3) later in the installation process to install a number of useful Homebrew formulae.
-Because our brew.sh will automate the install of the Homebrew formulae we'll need, the following is provided mainly for reference.

 To install a package (or **Formula** in Homebrew vocabulary) simply type: